Volunteer Peru Community Project

 Spanish ClassesYou don't need to speak Spanish to be an effective volunteer at all of our Peru projects, but we know that many volunteers like to take advantage of being in a Spanish-speaking country to learn Spanish or to brush up on those rusty language skills.

-From 2014 onwards all our volunteers in Cusco will have the option of taking free Spanish classes with our tried-and-tested local partner in their first week, and discounted classes thereafter.
-Additional classes start at just 20 Peruvian Soles an hour (that's approx £4.50, US$7.50 or AU$8.00)
+All our volunteers in Cusco have the option of taking free Spanish classes in their first week, and discounted classes thereafter.

 Why we need volunteersDespite the wealth of tourist money that enters the country (particularly Cusco), very little of this money filters down to the average Peruvian.